Viscosity, Reversibillity, Chaotic Hypothesis, Fluctuation Theorem and Lyapunov Pairing

 Local observables, in such systems, are observables $O_{V_0}(\V q,\V p)$ whose value depends on the configuration of positions and velocities of particles located, at the time of observation, in a region $V_0$ of finite size compared to the total volume $V$ of the system.\footnote{ Always to be thought as $\gg V_0$.}

-And local observables, in most systems and in stationary states, evolve exhibiting statistical properties of the values of $O_{V_0}$ which have a limit as $V\to\infty$, {\it for all $V_0$}, \ie become independent of the ``volume cut-off $V$''.\footnote{ {\it Necessary in almost all cases} because of lack of existence-uniqueness of solutions of the equations of motion in infinite volume, just as in the IN equations in 3D with infinite cut-off.}
+And local observables, in most\footnote{With notable exceptions like the integrable systems, like the Toda lattice, Calogero lattice...} systems and in stationary states, evolve exhibiting statistical properties of the values of $O_{V_0}$ which have a limit as $V\to\infty$, {\it for all $V_0$}, \ie become independent of the ``volume cut-off $V$''.\footnote{ {\it Necessary in almost all cases} because of lack of existence-uniqueness of solutions of the equations of motion in infinite volume, just as in the IN equations in 3D with infinite cut-off.}

-Local and global observables arise often also in connection with the theory of many systems whose evolution is controlled by differential equations.
+Local and global observables arise often also in connection with the theory of many systems whose evolution is controlled by differential equations not arising directly from fundamental equations (like the Lorenz96 model, \cite{GL014}).

-In the next section the example of the fluid equations, always in presence of a UV cut-off $N$, in Eq.\equ{e1.4},\equ{e2.2}) will be analyzed choosing viscosity force as $\n\D\uu$ or $\a(\uu)\D\uu$ as in Eq.\equ{e3.1} with: \be \eqalign{(1)&\quad \a(\uu)=\frac{\sum_\kk \ff_\kk\cdot\lis\uu_\kk} {\sum_\kk \kk^2|\uu_\kk|^2}\cr (2)&\quad\a(\uu)=\frac{\L(\uu)+\sum_\kk \kk^2 \ff_\kk\cdot\lis\uu_\kk}{\sum_\kk \kk^4|\uu_\kk|^2}\cr} \Eq{e3.2}\ee where, with $D$ introduced in Eq.\equ{e2.2}: \be \L(\uu)=\sum_{\kk_1+\kk_2+\kk_3=0} D^{i,j,r}_{ \kk_1,\kk_2,\kk_3}\kk_3^2\, u_{\kk_1,i}u_{\kk_2,j}u_{\kk_3,r} \Eq{e3.3} \ee With the choice (1) the equation Eq.\equ{e3.1} generates evolutions {\it conserving exactly} the energy $\EE(\uu)$, considered in \cite{SDNKT018}, while with the choice (2) evolution {\it conserves exactly} the enstrophy $\DD(\uu)$, considered in \cite{Ga019d,Ga020}.
+In the next section the example of the fluid equations, always in presence of a UV cut-off $N$, in Eq.\equ{e1.4},\equ{e2.2}) will be analyzed choosing viscosity force as $\n\D\uu$ or $\a(\uu)\D\uu$ as in Eq.\equ{e3.1} with: \be \eqalign{(1)&\quad \a(\uu)=\frac{\sum_\kk \ff_\kk\cdot\lis\uu_\kk} {\sum_\kk \kk^2|\uu_\kk|^2}\cr (2)&\quad\a(\uu)=\frac{\L(\uu)+\sum_\kk \kk^2 \ff_\kk\cdot\lis\uu_\kk}{\sum_\kk \kk^4|\uu_\kk|^2}\cr} \Eq{e3.2}\ee where, with $D$ introduced in Eq.\equ{e2.2}: \be \L(\uu)=\sum_{\kk_1+\kk_2+\kk_3=0} D^{i,j,r}_{ \kk_1,\kk_2,\kk_3}\kk_3^2\, u_{\kk_1,i}u_{\kk_2,j}u_{\kk_3,r} \Eq{e3.3} \ee With the choice (1) the equation Eq.\equ{e3.1} generates evolutions {\it conserving exactly} the energy $\EE(\uu)$, considered in \cite{SDNKT018}, while with the choice (2) evolution {\it conserves exactly} the enstrophy $\DD(\uu)$, considered in \cite{Ga020,Ga020b}.
 But remark that $\L\equiv0$ in 2D, implied by Eq.\equ{e2.3}.

 \SEC{Ensembles }

 \iniz

 In the case of the fluid equations in Eq.\equ{e1.4} and Eq.\equ{e3.1} define: \* \0{\it Local observables: are functions of the velovity fields $\uu$ which depend on the Fourier's modes $\uu_\kk$ with $|\kk|<\lis K$ with $\lis K\ll N$, \ie of finite size compared to the maximum value $N$ (UV cut-off) used to make the equations meaningful}{\ }\footnote{The latter value $N$, ``ultraviolet cut-off'', is certainly necessary in 3D $\bf E$, \cite{BV019}, just to make sense of the equations, and ``might'' be necessary in 3D IN, \cite{Fe000}.} \*